awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

 ### artifacts<a name="build-spec.artifacts"></a>

 Optional sequence\.
 Represents information about where CodeBuild can find the build output and how CodeBuild prepares it for uploading to the S3 output bucket\.
 This sequence is not required if, for example, you are building and pushing a Docker image to Amazon ECR, or you are running unit tests on your source code, but not building it\.

+**Note**
+Amazon S3 metadata has a CodeBuild header named `x-amz-meta-codebuild-buildarn` which contains the `buildArn` of the CodeBuild build that publishes artifacts to Amazon S3\.
+The `buildArn` is added to allow source tracking for notifications and to reference which build the artifact is generated from\.

 artifacts/**files**  <a name="build-spec.artifacts.files"></a>
 Required sequence\.
 Represents the locations that contain the build output artifacts in the build environment\.
 Contains a sequence of scalars, with each scalar representing a separate location where CodeBuild can find build output artifacts, relative to the original build location or, if set, the base directory\.
 Locations can include the following: